MadhanrajG/melanoma-detection-cnn/README (7).md

 ## Contact

-Created by [@Madhanraj] - feel free to contact me!
+Created by [@MadhanrajG] - feel free to contact me!